Residential Additions Guidelines

 Applications for rooms down and additions must be accompanied by Title 24 energy calculations.
 Forms CF-1R and MF-1R signed by the owner and designer must appear on the plans.

 The plot plan shows the layout of the house on the lot.
-Plot plans are normally drawn on a one eighth inch (1/8") to one foot (1') scale.
+Plot plans are normally drawn on a 1/8 inch to 1 foot scale.
 The plot plan must show:

-Floor plans are drawn on a ¼" to 1' scale.
+Floor plans are drawn on a ¼ inch to 1 foot scale.
 Floor plans must include:

 Clearly indicate what is new and what is existing.